multiversecoder/Flask-Vault/README.md

 The default editor used by `Flask-Vault` is **vi**.

-The example below shows how to use an editor other than **vi** to show or edit credentials saved in `credentials.yml.enc`.
+The example below shows how to use an editor other than **vi** to show or edit credentials saved in `credentials.toml.enc`.
 As shown, the example will use `nano` editor to use the `flask vault show` command.

 ```sh
 $> EDITOR=nano flask vault show